Paul was in prison in Rome when he wrote this epistle. The Bible

 conscience unless they are trusting completely in Jesus.
 If God has forgiven

-you through Christ, then forgive yourself.
+you through Christ, then forgive yourself, and reject the condemnations of

 The devil will try to blame you.
 The word devil means slanderer.